humanutility/humanutility.github.io/README.md

 ---
 ```

-These metadata keys (`image`, `title`) are important, because they are used by the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) plugin to create cards for Twitter and Facebook.
+These metadata keys (`image`, `title`, etc.) are important, because they are used by the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) plugin to create cards for Twitter and Facebook.

 ## Plugins used